Chart Color Schemes

 An assessment of population growth drivers in Wilston reveals an overall ranking slightly below national averages considering recent, and medium term trends

 Wilston's population, as per AreaSearch's analysis, was approximately 4,155 by November 2025.
-This figure indicates a rise of 124 individuals, representing a 3.1% increase from the 2021 Census count of 4,031 people.
-This change is inferred from ABS's estimated resident population of 4,145 in June 2024 and an additional five validated new addresses since the Census date.
-The population density stands at 2,989 persons per square kilometer, placing Wilston in the upper quartile relative to other locations assessed by AreaSearch.
-Overseas migration accounted for roughly 63.4% of overall population growth during recent periods.
+This figure indicates a rise of 124 individuals (3.1%) from the 2021 Census count, which recorded a population of 4,031.
+The increase is inferred from ABS' estimated resident population of 4,145 in June 2024 and an additional five validated new addresses since the Census date.
+This results in a population density ratio of 2,989 persons per square kilometer, placing Wilston in the upper quartile relative to other locations assessed by AreaSearch.
+Overseas migration contributed approximately 63.4% of overall population gains during recent periods, driving primary growth in the area.

 AreaSearch employs ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered and years beyond 2032, Queensland State Government's SA2 area projections are used, released in 2023 based on 2021 data.
-However, these state projections do not provide age category splits; thus, AreaSearch applies proportional growth weightings aligned with ABS Greater Capital Region projections for each age cohort, released in 2023 using 2022 data as the base year.
-Looking ahead, Wilston's population is projected to increase by approximately 415 persons by 2041, based on current numbers, representing a total growth of 9.8% over the 17-year period.
-This growth rate is just below the median for national areas.
+For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections are adopted, released in 2023 based on 2021 data.
+However, these state projections do not provide age category splits; hence proportional growth weightings aligned with ABS Greater Capital Region projections (released in 2023, based on 2022 data) for each age cohort are applied where utilised.
+Looking ahead, population projections suggest a growth of approximately 415 persons to 2041, reflecting an increase of 9.8% over the 17-year period, which is just below the median growth rate for national areas.

 Frequently Asked Questions - Population